BlockBrain/WebBCI/README.md

 # WebBCI

-Projects a total mess.
-Original plan was to have home automation, energy usage, bci use, etc etc be combined into a single project, but that was stupid.
-Going to try and partition it as best as possible.
-Removing BCI2000 stuff since I plan to stick with the openBCI as the primary signal acquisition platform.
+- bcivr.com

-BCI2000 stuff was essentially just a UDP read and socketio send.
+Legacy BCI2000 stuff in 'Old' folder (just a UDP read and socketio send).

 # New issues: